RafaO/yourpet/README.md

 ## Instructions

-- Make sure you are running mongodb in localhost.
 - To run the backend, execute `./gradlew backend:run` in the main directory.
+There are two ways of running the backend:
+  - Using local database.
+Make sure you are running mongodb in localhost.
+You can use the provided container application in the backend directory.
+For that you just need to run `./docker-compose up` in the `backend` directory.
+Bear in mind that in order to create the database with mock data, you can use the flag `createContent` in `Server.kt` file.
+  - Testing mode.
+If you want the backend to retrieve mocked in memory data you can run it with `./gradlew backend:run -Ptesting=true`
 - Then visit `http://localhost:8080/graphql` to reach the playground and documentation.

 In order to get the schema file, once the backend is up and running.
 Execute the following command: